Updates (October 2025 to December 2025)

-The WAAP dashboard in Traceable provides insights into Web Application Protection (WAF), API Protection, and Custom Policies data within your Traceable account.
+The WAAP dashboard in Traceable provides insights into Web Application Protection (WAP), API Protection, AI Application Protection (Beta), and Custom Policies data within your Traceable account.
 These dashboards simplify analytics monitoring by presenting information in an organized, visual format, allowing you to track traffic behavior, threat types, threat sources, and top-attacked destinations.

 Traceable offers the following pre-configured dashboards: